-A range of modeling tools and analysis methods are available for OAE research to address questions from micro- to global scales; however, each of these tools and methods has limitations and caveats that model users and users of model-generated outputs need to be aware of.
+890 A range of modeling tools and analysis methods are available for OAE research to address questions from micro- to global scales; however, each of these tools and methods has limitations and caveats that model users and users of model-generated outputs need to be aware of.
 Furthermore, this new field of research poses questions and challenges that current tools were not designed to address, necessitating further development.

-A common objective of all modeling approaches described in this article is to simulate the spatio-temporal evolution of carbon chemistry properties in seawater by accounting for the physical, chemical, and biological processes that determine this evolution.
+895 chemistry properties in seawater by accounting for the physical, chemical, and biological processes that determine this evolution.
 Idealized models, which neglect some aspects of reality in the interest of simplicity and clarity of assumptions, have long been used to test basic questions about OAE.
 As research questions are becoming more focussed on the practical aspects, feasibility, and ecosystem impacts of OAE, more realistic models are increasingly desirable.
 A skillful realistic model can provide spatial and temporal context for observations, including estimates of properties and fluxes not directly observed.
-Such model will include parameterizations of the relevant processes for the research objective to be addressed and will be constrained by observations that contain sufficient meaningful information.
+Such 900 model will include parameterizations of the relevant processes for the research objective to be addressed and will be constrained by observations that contain sufficient meaningful information.
 However, model formulations of several properties and processes relevant to OAE research remain uncertain or highly simplified.
-For example, presently used model representations of alkalinity in seawater are likely inadequate and may require explicit representation of at least some of the multiple biotic and abiotic sources and sinks of alkalinity; the mechanisms and triggers for spontaneous calcium carbonate precipitation are only beginning to be described and not yet represented in models; and the impacts of pH perturbations on plankton diversity and trophic interactions remain an active area of study and unaccounted in biogeochemical models.
+For example, presently used model representations of alkalinity in seawater are likely inadequate and may require explicit representation of at least some of the multiple biotic and abiotic sources and sinks of alkalinity; the mechanisms and triggers for spontaneous calcium carbonate 905 precipitation are only beginning to be described and not yet represented in models; and the impacts of pH perturbations on plankton diversity and trophic interactions remain an active area of study an unaccounted in biogeochemical models.
 Furthermore, it is difficult to obtain solid constraints on the seawater carbonate system, especially in sufficient spatial and temporal resolution for robust model validation and DA.
-Theoretically, knowledge of two of the carbonate system parameters allows calculation of the others, but unfortunately pCO2 and pH, the pair most accessible to autonomous measurement, results in high uncertainties.
+Theoretically, knowledge of two of the carbonate system parameters allows calculation of the others, but unfortunately $pCO_2$ and pH, the pair most accessible to autonomous measurement, results